hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 them to Event Intake, but it is not required to do so.

 Some gossip algorithms send events in *topological order*.
 A peer may still receive events out of order, because different events may arrive from different peers at different times.
-To support topological ordering, events received by Gossip are not retained by Gossip, they are simply passed directly to Event Intake, which after verification, also orders events in topological order and recorded durably to disk, and then send back to the Gossip module to be sent out to its gossip peers.

-**The key design principle here is that a node will only send valid events through gossip**.
+Events received by Gossip are not immediately retransmitted to its peers. **An honest node will only send valid events through gossip**.
 If invalid events are ever received, you may know the node that sent them to you is dishonest.
 Validating events increases latency at each "hop", but allows us to identify dishonest gossip peers and discipline them accordingly.
+For this reason, events received by Gossip are sent to Event Intake, which eventually send valid, ordered events _back_ to Gossip for redistribution.

 During execution, for all nodes that are online and able to keep up, events are received "live" and processed immediately and re-gossiped.
 However, if a node is offline and then comes back online, or is starting back up after reconnect, it may be missing events.
 In this case, the node will need to ask its peers for any events it is missing.

-For this reason, every honest node needs to buffer some events, so when its peer asks it for events, it is able to give them.
-Events can be "non-ancient", "ancient", or "expired".
-Although the definition for these is subject to configuration, we will here use some example values.
-Non-ancient events are those events that are either not yet in a consensus round, or are in one of the last 26 consensus rounds.
-Expired events are those that are in a round that is older than the last most recent 500 consensus rounds.
-And ancient events are those that are in a round between 26 and 500.

-The Gossip module may cache all non-expired events, but must cache all non-ancient events.
+For this reason, every honest node needs to buffer some events, so when its peers ask it for events, it is able to send them.
+The Gossip module **may** cache all non-expired events, but **must** cache all non-ancient events.

-Note that it must be a fixed
-number of rounds that defines "expired", because otherwise it is possible for a quiescent network to never recover (see the documentation for the tipset algorithm, and other-parent selection, for specifics on why this is true).
-This number must also be large enough in case rounds/sec increases dramatically, because reconnect requires a certain amount of time (not rounds) for catchup.
-As long as this number is large enough to meet the requirements regardless of the rounds/sec, and as long as it is fixed in number of rounds, then it will work.
+Non-expired events are crucial to support "catch up" after reconnect, where a node, after reconnecting, may still be several minutes behind its peers, and catches up by receiving those older events through gossip.

 #### Peer Discipline

-If a peer is misbehaving, the Gossip module will notify the Sheriff module that one of its peers is misbehaving.
+If a peer misbehaves, the Gossip module will notify the Sheriff module that one of its peers is misbehaving.
 For example, if a peer is not responding to requests, even after repeated attempts to reconnect with it, it may be "bad".
 Or if the peer is sending events that exceed an acceptable rate, or exceed an acceptable size, then it is "bad".
 Or if the events it sends cannot be parsed, or are signed incorrectly, or in other ways fail validation, then it is "bad".
 There may be additional rules by the Gossip module or others (such as Event Intake detecting branching) that could lead to a peer being marked as "bad".
 A "bad" node may be dishonest, or it may be broken.
-The two cases may be indistinguishable, so punishment must be adjusted based on the severity of the attack.
+The two cases may be indistinguishable, so punishment must be adjusted based on the severity of the behavior.

 If the Sheriff decides that the peer should be penalized, then it will instruct the Gossip module to "shun" that peer.
-"Shunning" is a unilateral behavior that one node can take towards another, where it terminates the connection and refuses to work further with that node.
+"Shunning" is a unilateral behavior that one node can take towards another, where it terminates the connection and refuses to work further with that peer.
 If the Sheriff decides to welcome a peer back into the fold, it can instruct the Gossip module to "welcome" the peer back.

 #### Falling Behind

+When a node is operating, it receives events from its peers through gossip.
+If the node for some reason is unable to receive and process events fast enough, it may start to "fall behind" of other nodes.
+Perhaps Bob is processing round 200 while Alice is still on round 100.
+If Alice continues to fall farther and farther behind, the time may come when she can no longer get old events from her peers.
+From the perspective of the peer, the events Alice says she needs may have expired, and Bob may no longer be holding those events.

-It may be that during gossip, the Gossip module finds that it cannot continue.
-Perhaps all connections have failed, or perhaps the node is so far behind that none of its peers are able to supply any events.
-In this case, the node is unable to operate, and must reconnect.
-Gossip will make a call through the Consensus module interface to notify Execution that gossip is "down".
+If this happens, then Alice has "fallen behind" and must reconnect.
+There is no longer any chance that she can get the events she needs through gossip alone.
+Gossip will detect this situation and make a call through the Consensus module interface to notify Execution that the node is behind.
 Execution will then initiate reconnect.

 Fundamentally, Execution is responsible for reconnect, but it cannot differentiate between a quiescent network or a behind node just by looking at the lack of rounds coming from Consensus.
 So Consensus **must** tell Execution if it